 The Middle School offers a challenging and joyful experience that supports students along their journey from dependent to independent learners.
 Our multifaceted and evolving program fosters perseverance and promotes balance for healthy development.
 By modeling empathy and cultivating responsibility, we encourage our students to be good citizens and advocates — engaged in the world around them and ever mindful of the experiences and needs of others.

-By the time students leave the Middle School, they are expected to have mastered the guidelines put forth in each academic discipline.
-We also expect that they will have become confident and capable students in all spheres of their learning.
-The curriculum is designed to help students strengthen the following study skills:
+During their time in Middle School, students become confident and capable students in all spheres of their learning.
+The curriculum is designed to help students strengthen the following learning skills: